This assumes that

 correctly, the sensitivity will be correct.
 But if the transducer sensitivity is

 given you may also use this number.
-First click the button so you can type your own
+First click the

 number